ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/scatter-plot.md

 # Scatter Plot

-We are going to observe correlations.
+We are going to observe correlations and slope in this article.
 Notice how price changes for GLD on this chart.
 When you compare SPY vs XOM, there should be high slope and high correlation in the scatter chart.
 On the other hand, there should be lower slope and lower correlation for SPY vs GLD.

 ![](/assets/scatter-1.png)